 Remember that Hanley has made the case that Lamont Buchanan was actually Allison V. Harding.
 Although Harding relied on male protagonists and points of view, in “The Damp Man” at least she presented a genuine female perspective along with specific insights into midcentury women’s lives, such as the experience of living in an all-women’s rooming house, of which there were nearly sixty in Manhattan during that era, the most famous of which was the legendary Barbizon, located only a few blocks from Jean and Lamont’s homes on the Upper East Side.
 I will posit instead that “Allison V. Harding” was the shared pseudonym of a husband and wife writing team, an early multiple-use name or collective pseudonym such as Alan Smithee or Luther Blissett, employed in much the same way that Henry Kuttner and C.L.
 Moore were already collaborating under such pen names as Lewis Padgett and Lawrence O’Donnell.
 Which of them wrote what, and how much, is beyond telling now.
 It may be that Lamont developed the stories around Jean’s ideas, or vice versa, or that one or the other of them was responsible for more of Harding’s output in later years.

 The suggestion that Buchanan alone assumed the Harding name to create filler for Weird Tales begs several questions: first of all, if he alone wrote as Harding, why would he deceive his own boss?
-Alternatively, if Dorothy McIlwraith was in on such a secret, why would she send the checks to Jean care of her employer?
+Alternatively, if Dorothy McIlwraith was in on such a secret, why would she send the checks to Jean care of a third party?
 This makes much more sense if Harding was either Jean by herself or a collaboration.
 The necessity of avoiding the impression of nepotism would itself have demanded a pseudonym.
 Moreover, both Jean and Lamont came from wealthy families.
 However Lamont’s family felt about his employment with the pulps, Jean’s family might have been even less accepting.

 Although none of the Harding stories I have read come anywhere close to passing the Bechdel Test, if the name concealed a collaboration, “The Damp Man,” with its particularly feminine elements, is the smoking gun.
 We don’t know [yet] if Jean was a competitive swimmer or lived in an all women’s rooming house, but we do know Lamont studied journalism, which means the character of George Pelgrim incorporates some of his personality as well.
 If Lamont Buchanan = George Pelgrim AND Lamont Buchanan = Holden Caulfield, then George Pelgrim = Holden Caulfield, n’est-ce pas?
 Really not so fanciful a conclusion when one remembers Holden’s fanciful career goal, so central to the very title of The Catcher in the Rye, of serving as a sort of protector or guardian of the innocent.
 A wild idea perhaps…but stick with me here—things at Stories From the Borderland are about to get even wilder.
 I have discussed here before the unexpected connections that arise when pulp stories receive a deep reading, but this story drizzles into territory I never foresaw.